microsoft/AI-For-Beginners/etc/docsify-to-pdf/static/main.md

 ## Bag-of-Words and TF/IDF

 When solving tasks like text classification, we need to be able to represent text by one fixed-size vector, which we will use as an input to final dense classifier.
 One of the simplest ways to do that is to combine all individual word representations, eg. by adding them.
 If we add one-hot encodings of each word, we will end up with a vector of frequencies, showing how many times each word appears inside the text.
-Such representation of text is called **bag of words** (BOW).
+Such representation of text is called **bag of words** (BoW).

 <img src="images/bow.png" width="90%"/>

 > Image by author

-BOW essentially represents which words appear in text and in which quantities, which can indeed be a good indication of what the text is about.
+BoW essentially represents which words appear in text and in which quantities, which can indeed be a good indication of what the text is about.
 For example, news article on politics is likely to contains words such as *president* and *country*, while scientific publication would have something like *collider*, *discovered*, etc. Thus, word frequencies can in many cases be a good indicator of text content.

-The problem with BOW is that certain common words, such as *and*, *is*, etc. appear in most of the texts, and they have highest frequencies, masking out the words that are really important.
+The problem with BoW is that certain common words, such as *and*, *is*, etc. appear in most of the texts, and they have highest frequencies, masking out the words that are really important.
 We may lower the importance of those words by taking into account the frequency at which words occur in the whole document collection.
 This is the main idea behind TF/IDF approach, which is covered in more detail in the notebooks below.

 However, none of those approaches can fully take into account the semantics of text.
 We need more powerful neural networks models, which we will discuss later in this course.